FOUNDER AND MANAGING DIRECTOR

 ‘Sustainability’ shouldn’t be a burden and it definitely shouldn’t be boring.
 His philosophy is driven by a need to normalise sustainable systems by making them exciting and accessible.
 Luke‘s theory of change begins with the individual and ends with a change in the environment around them.
 At Cirque du Soil, he sees the power hospitality has to inspire and educate individuals on circular and regenerative change and is passionate about implementing changes into new and existing businesses.

-Rachel is originally from Michigan USA with a bachelors degree in landscape architecture.
-As much as she loves design and drawing – her biggest passion is being on the ground and in the garden, come hail, rain or shine.
+Rachel is originally from Michigan USA with a bachelors degree in landscape architecture and trained in welding and fabrication.
+She originally started with us in food waste rescue operations and graphics, and more recently returned to Cirque du Soil as our Chief Horticulturist Officer (CHO) for our up and coming circular plant program.
+As much as she loves designing and drawing – her biggest passion is being on the ground and in the garden, come hail, rain or shine.
 She is passionate about plants and all the benefits they provide for a community.

-Rachel runs Gals in the Garden, an awesome LGBTQ friendly garden design and maintenance business, who we bring on if you’re looking to kick start your own backyard veggie patch or get a compost going on premises.
+Rachel will be running our food waste kokedama workshops and circular plant installation and maintenance division in 2024.
+She also runs her own enterprise Gals in the Garden, an awesome LGBTQ friendly garden design and maintenance business.
 You can also frequently find her at Princess Park playing games and picnicking with her housemates.

 Reanna is an undercover Queenslander who has landed in Melbourne after an extended detour living in Patagonia, where she crammed in all the hiking and tango she could.
 While this had little to do with her background in soil and agricultural science, she did learn a whole lot about diversity and connection.
 She has recently finished a Master of Environment, where she dug deep into regenerative sustainability, placemaking, circular economy, and urban food systems.